afeld/personal-security/index.md

 ## Next steps

-These tips require a bit more commitment, but are worth the effort.
+These tips require a bit more commitment or technical comfort, but are worth the effort.

 ### Messaging